-Issue: Insurance regulators have recognized the difficulties consumers encounter when seeking personal lines insurance coverage and are researching whether the consumer is given enough information to make comparative decisions regarding the differences in the personal lines policies offered by various insurance companies.
+Issue: Insurance regulators recognize the difficulties consumers encounter when seeking personal lines insurance coverage and are researching whether consumers receive enough information to compare different insurance companies' personal lines policies.

-Overview: Consumer advocates have argued that not all homeowners' policies offer the same extent of coverage.
-They have also contended that the quality of the coverages offered can differ from policy to policy.
-Additionally, the advocates have maintained that consumers are unable to reasonably evaluate an insurance policy because the policy is not available to the consumer until after the policy has been purchased.
-Advocates maintain that neither brokers nor agents have access to the policies they are selling which signifies that they are unable to review the extent of disparities in the coverages.
+Overview: Consumer advocates argue that not all homeowners' policies offer the same extent of coverage.
+They have also contended that the quality of coverage can differ from policy to policy.
+Additionally, the advocates have maintained that consumers are unable to evaluate an insurance policy because the policy language is not available until the consumer purchases the policy.
+Advocates maintain that neither brokers nor agents have access to the policies they are selling, suggesting that they are unable to review the disparities in coverage.

-Opponents disagree with the public dissemination of the policies and argue that many consumers do not actually read their policies in full.
-They also maintain the position that homeowners insurance is complicated as policies are subject to a state's regulations, which are not all the same.
-Opponents also contend policyholders can request various amendments or endorsements to their insurance contract, which adds confusion to comparison shopping.
+Opponents disagree with the public dissemination of policies and argue that many consumers do not read their policies in full.
+They also claim that homeowners insurance is complicated, since policies are subject to state regulations, which are not the same.
+Opponents also contend policyholders can request amendments or endorsements to their insurance contract, which adds confusion to comparison shopping.